waterprint/waterprint.github.io/en/water-transfer-printing.md

 ## PROPERTY

-The image will move around in the process, so we can't guarantee every image on the product will be same.
+The image will move around in the process, so we can't guarantee every image on the product will be on the same location.

 ## NOTICE